A trip to Scandinavia in tandem hasn't been done before although Sly has seen the Little Mermaid up close and yes, it is a disappointment.

 Stockholm was supposed to happen in 2003 but a lost passport[1] and hastily rearranged flights meant the beach in Brighton was ended up on, in February, in T-shirts so no, not in the nuddy.

-First-time comparisons with Sweden are inevitable but with just five nights here, only the surface will be scratched of the cultural[2], linguistic and geographical differences?
+First-time comparisons with Sweden are inevitable but with just five nights here, only the surface will be scratched of the cultural, linguistic and geographical differences, not to mention the price of a pint?
 Pitching respective nations to outscore each other in such situations is pointless, right?

 Let's give a go anyway.

-Stockholm is, essentially, three islands and it's supposed that London can call on Dogs, Eel Pie and, at a push, Canvey, to keep the scores level.
+Stockholm is, essentially, three islands and it's supposed that London can call on Dogs, Eel Pie and, at a push, Canvey to keep things scoreless, number-of-islands-in-respective-capitals-wise, that is.

-No points awarded, though, the largest one in the world is in South Korea, which even has a driving range in it!
+No points awarded yet, though, the largest one in the world is in South Korea and even has a driving range in it!

-Or the City Hall if you'd rather.
-On another island, Kungsholmen, this thing's tower is visible from just about everywhere.
+Or Stockholm City Hall if you'd rather.
+On another island, Kungsholmen, this thing's tower, not shown, is visible from just about everywhere.

-One of the city's main attractions, this grand specimen hosts the banquets for the annual Nobel Prize ceremony, no less.
+It's one of the city's main attractions and this grand specimen hosts the banquets for the annual Nobel Prize ceremony, no less.
+London's, on the other hand, is made of glass and miles from anywhere making for a strong start from the Swedes.

-Yes, it's mainly attended by inkier versions of Bill & Ted but the closing act on Saturday night is particularly being looked forward to...
+Yes, it's mainly attended by inkier versions of Bill and Ted but the closing act on Saturday night is particularly being looked forward to...
 Excellent! [air guitar].

 As you head north, things soon run into the residential so a tentative opening with no real, early advantage to either side in the SlyBob Play-Off...